 |Located ten minutes west of Boston, Fessenden is a Pre-K - Grade 9 day and boarding school for boys.
 Enrollment at the School is 491 including 100 boarders in the upper grades from thirteen countries and many states in the U.S. A faculty and staff of over 100 provide a challenging educational program with a unique level of support for maturing boys.
 The school motto, “Labor Omnia Vincit” (work conquers all), reflects the objective of the School: boys are challenged to do their best, to take risks as learners, and to reach their full potential.
 In addition to intellectual diligence, a Fessenden education is based on high standards for personal behavior.
 The core values of the School underscore a strong academic, athletic and arts program designed specifically for boys.
 We seek qualified and experienced faculty and staff who support the objective of educating boys to become responsible young men of character and who are interested in contributing to a vibrant school community both in and outside of the classroom.|

-The Fessenden School seeks two Associate Pre-K teachers.
-These new full-time positions at Fessenden will require teachers to assist in the development and delivery of a flexible pre-elementary program.
-They must foster a class environment favorable to learning and personal growth; establish effective rapport with students; and motivate students to develop skills in accordance with each student’s ability.
+Fessenden seeks a full-time Pre-K teacher.
+This position will require a teacher to assist one’s co-teacher in the development and delivery of a flexible pre-elementary program.
+One must foster a class environment favorable to learning and personal growth; establish effective rapport with students; and motivate students to develop skills in accordance with each student’s ability.
 Candidates should also be able to establish good relationships with parents and other staff members.
-Either a Bachelor’s or Master’s degree in early childhood education is required.
+A bachelor’s degree in elementary education/early childhood or teaching certification is required.
+An advanced degree in education is preferred but not required.
 Residential housing and commensurate duties may be available, but are not required.
 Candidates should email a cover letter, resume, and contact information for three references to Scott L. Smith, Assistant Head (firstname.lastname@example.org).
-Please indicate your name and the position in which you are applying for in the email.

 Fessenden Inclusion Statement